 Like with any auto insurance policy, each driver’s classic car insurance premium will vary based on individual risk factors such as location, driving history, the driver’s age, and the vehicle’s value.
-Classic car insurance usually applies to antique vehicles as well as to new, high-performance cars.
+Classic car insurance usually applies to antique vehicles as well as to old, high-performance cars.
 Requirements and prices vary by company, though.

 Classic Car Insurance Costs by Company